prakharshibu/abseil-cpp/README.md

 ## Links

-For more information about Abseil:
+For more information about Abseil follow given links:

 * Consult our [Abseil Introduction](https://abseil.io/about/intro)
 * Read [Why Adopt Abseil](https://abseil.io/about/philosophy) to understand our